Email Marketing – Instructions & Tutorials (DF)

 Type these directly into your Mail Chimp email.

-Once you have defined your message you’ll need to find six photos.
-These six photos will help communicate your email’s message to your audience.
+Once you have defined your message, you’ll need to find photos.
+These photos will help communicate your email’s message to your audience.

-Get these photos from unsplash.com or pexels.com.
-Or, you may use your own photos if they are good enough.
+Get these photos from unsplash.com, pixabay.com, or pexels.com.
+You may also use your own photos if they have enough resolution and help communicate your message.

 7. Make your photos web-friendly